JeremySCook/JC-Pro-Macro-2/README.md

 More instructions to come!

+Software and accessories for the JCPM 2: https://www.kickstarter.com/projects/291892408/jc-pro-macro-2-mechanical-keypad

 When programming, will need to hit reset button right before upload.
-Normally this isn't needed witht he Pro Micro, but seems to be a consequence of it being in HID mode.
+Normally this isn't needed with the Pro Micro, but seems to be a consequence of it being in HID mode.